|

 (HKT) launched "iTV" a commercial Interactive Television service which

 was the predeccor to Hong Kong’s PCCW's IPTV service.
-Its
+It's now

-endeveor (now known as "NOW TV") is still in operation today, (reference
+known as "NOW TV" and is still in operation today, (Reference).

-(2) Kingston Communications.
-Kinston launched KIT (Kingston Interactive
+(2) Kingston Communications in the UK.
+Kingston launched KIT (Kingston

 Television), a DSL-based broadband service in 1999.
-The Kinston
+Kingston

 re-launched its VoD service in October 2001 via Yes TV, a provider of